kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 #### Feature Gates

-Privileged container functionaly on windows will be gated behind a new `WindowsPrviligedContainer` feature gate.
+Privileged container functionally on windows will be gated behind a new `WindowsPrivilegedContainer` feature gate.

 https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/#feature-stages